VisualComposer/builder/readme.txt

 * Update now and check new content elements in the Hub.
 * New: Page layout selector to select from Visual Composer defined layouts or theme layout
-* New: Header, Footer, and Sidebar editor to create fully custom website
+* New: Header, Footer, and Sidebar editor to create a fully custom website
 * New: Header, Footer, and Sidebar templates added to the Visual Composer Hub
 * New: Instantly replace any content element from the same category with Replace Element option
 * New: Compatibility with Slider Revolution, Gravity Forms, Ninja Forms, Layer Slider, Essential Grid, EventsOn Calendar, WP